dcarrero/awesome-prompts/README.md

 * [MidJourney](https://www.midjourney.com/) - The best AI image generator (for me).
 * [Dall-E](https://openai.com/blog/dall-e/) - One of those who opened the new era of generating images from text.
 * Dream Studio [StableDiffusion](https://beta.dreamstudio.ai/home) - An Open Source that has revolutionized the world of generative AI in recent months.
+* [Mage.Space](https://www.mage.space) - Mage: Free, Fast, Unfiltered Stable Diffusion.
+Generate Anything You Can Imagine.
+Yes Anything!
+Using state-of-the-art A.I., effortlessly generate images no one has ever seen.
 * [AI Free Images](http://aifreeimages.com/) - Free images with prompts.
 Recommend attribution.

 MidJourney Prompts